RobertTate/dmcli/README.md

 ----
 ## Roll Initiative!
-You can find this option in the main menu, and also at the content level within your campaign.
+You can find this option in the main menu, and also at the content item level within your campaign.
 Selecting this option will start up an initiative tracker tool.

-If you've preconfigured your campaign with players using the `Edit Campaign Config` option within your top level campaign folder, you have the option of adding those players to an encounter automatically.
+If you have preconfigured your campaign with players using the `Edit Campaign Config` option within your top level campaign folder, you will have the option of adding those players to an encounter automatically.

 ----